No matter where you live in our electorate, chances are you use the Princes Highway through Albion Park Rail.

 It is a notorious stretch of road, which in heavy traffic leads to massive congestion.
 Cars and trucks move at a snail’s pace during peak periods – and public holidays, like school holidays, Easter, Christmas and the New Year period are the worst times.

-The NRMA recently confirmed this in its Worst Roads survey, identifying the Princes Highway stretch at Albion Park Rail as the worst road in the Illawarra, and one of the worst in NSW.
+The NRMA has confirmed this in its Worst Roads survey, identifying the Princes Highway stretch at Albion Park Rail as the worst road in the Illawarra, and one of the worst in NSW.

-Anna has been actively lobbying the NSW Minister for Roads, Duncan Gay MLC since her election in March 2011 for action on the Albion Park Rail bypass, labelling it the Illawarra’s ‘missing link’ in Princes Highway upgrades.
+Anna Watson has been actively lobbying the NSW Minister for Roads since her election in March 2011 for action on the Albion Park Rail bypass, labelling it the Illawarra’s ‘missing link’ in Princes Highway upgrades.

 Following public pressure from Anna, the NSW government allocated $1 million, and then another $100,000 towards a study of the possible route corridors for building a bypass around Albion Park Rail.